CharithYMendis/Helium/README.md

 ### Running the tools

 * Run utility/automation_all.py - you can run the entire tool chain or parts of it.
-Please look at the help of the script to figure out command line arguments.
+Please look at the help in the script to figure out command line arguments.
 * There are legacy batch scripts used to automate the tools.

 ### Publications